FreeAgent Central Limited Standard Framework Agreement

 - 9.1.2 the Partner shall cease to make available and/or procure the Services to its Clients;

-- 9.2 The parties agree and acknowledge that termination of any Agreement in accordance with the terms of this Framework Agreement shall not affect the validity of any other Agreement or the Framework Agreement which shall continue in full force and effect in accordance with their terms.
+- 9.2 The parties agree and acknowledge that termination of this Framework Agreement shall not affect the validity of any other Agreement or Framework Agreement which shall continue in full force and effect in accordance with their terms.

-- 9.3 Upon termination of an Agreement in accordance with its provisions:
+- 9.3 Upon termination of this Framework Agreement in accordance with its provisions:

 - 9.3.1 the Partner shall within 30 days thereof send to FreeAgent or otherwise dispose of in accordance with the directions of FreeAgent all materials relating to the relevant Services then in the possession of the Partner;